keisoko/python-dataclass/README.md

 # python-dataclass
-Pyhton dataclass version of the classes described in Python OOP for beginners youtube video Link to the video: https://www.youtube.com/watch?v=JeznW_7DlB0
+Python dataclass version of the classes described in Python OOP for beginners youtube video Link to the video: https://www.youtube.com/watch?v=JeznW_7DlB0